Our Team

 Karen is a Montana native and was previously an Assistant Teacher and Summer Camp Leader at Evergreen Kids Corner before embarking on her journey to teach English as a second language in Spain.
 She holds a Bachelor’s degree in Business Administration from the University of Montana.
 Karen is passionate about early childhood education and brings a well-rounded perspective to her work, blending business expertise with a deep commitment to supporting children and families.

-To explore how Karen can best support your needs, please contact her by email.
+To explore how Karen can best support your needs, please contact her by email at karen@beln.org or by phone at (406) 363-1688.

 Her favorite childhood memories revolve around spending time in the great outdoors with her brother.
 Whether it was enjoying summer days with her family at Lake Como, sledding and building snowmen during the winter, or playing outside with neighborhood kids—making mud pies and riding bikes around the block—she found joy and adventure in every season spent outside.